 River Loire , the last untamed river of Europe

-Its waters, swollen by rain and melting snow in autumn and spring, can rapidly reach alarming heights.
+Swollen by the Cher, Indre, Vienne and Le Thouet, but also by rain and melting snow in autumn and spring, it can rapidly reach alarming heights.

-Millennia of floods have left a rich alluvial plain which attracted people since time immemorial.
+Millennia of floods have left a rich alluvial plain that have attracted people since time immemorial.

-The first dwellers lived in the many natural galleries the river carved in its limetsone banks.
+The first dwellers lived in the many natural galleries the river carved in the limestone cliffs that border its banks.

-In the Middle-Ages, their descendants built their dwellings on islets isolated by small mounds of earth or turcies in order to protect them from flooding.
+In the Middle-Ages, their descendants built their dwellings on islets isolated by small mounds of earth or turcies to protect themselves from flooding.

 La Grande Levée d’Anjou